cda-tum/fiction/README.md

 sudo apt-get install git g++ cmake libboost-all-dev python libreadline-dev
 ```

-Note that there is no guarantee that your system lacks some required packages which are not listed here!
-CMake will
+Note that there is no guarantee that your system does not lack some required packages which are not listed here!
-inform you about missing dependencies during the build process.
+CMake will inform you about missing dependencies during the build process.

 Check out the git project (and all of its submodules) using the following command: